Femtech-web/data-structure-and-algorithm-js/README.md

 ### DijKstra's Algorithm

-DijKstra's Algorithm is a graph algorithm. it is to be used more specifically on weighted graphs (A graph with weights).
+DijKstra's Algorithm is a graph algorithm. it is to be used more specifically on weighted graphs to calculate the shortest path (A graph with weights).
+Also note that the algorithm does not work with negative weights value.
 The way the algorithm works is in four steps:

 - Find the cheapest node (this is the node with the initial smallest weight/cost).
 - Set it's parent and update the cost of the neighbours of this node.